15 Perennials You Should Plant in September for Spring Color

 Bright and cheery, this yellow flower is often referred to as the perennial sunflower.

-Helianthus, or the perennial sunflower, is a great addition to any full sun garden.
+Helianthus, or the sunflower, is a great addition to any full sun garden.
+The perennial species is even better.
 Its growth habit is whimsical and it keeps the beauty of sunflowers in your garden all summer long.
-Helianthus is an easy-to-care-for perennial that grows beautifully, even in poor soil.
+This is an easy-to-care-for perennial that grows beautifully, even in poor soil.

 Unlike the annual sunflower, this September perennial is multi-stemmed.
 Each stem has at least one flower on it, growing along a central stem.
 The blooms arrive in midsummer and die off in the fall or at the first frost.